GWR Standard Boilers - A Beginner's Guide

 Joseph Armstrong moved to Swindon when he was appointed to replace Gooch, and his brother George Armstrong took over at Wolverhampton and maintained his own line of development.
 Boilers with domes and without raised fireboxes appeared with Joseph Armstrong's 360 class goods type of 1866.
 These were followed by the numerous 0-6-0 Standard Goods and the Sir Daniel 2-2-2s, which had, as it turned out, the first two of what were to become standard boiler classes - boilers based on those for these classes were in use 70 years later.
 Under the Armstrongs and William Dean one sees these parallel boilers without raised fireboxes as being the dominant type.
 Domes moved forward and back along the boilers and pressures increased, but the external style was generally reasonably consistent.
 Other boilers introduced in this era that became widely used were on the Dean Goods and Metro classes.

-Churchward was the main innovator when it came to boilers.
+Churchward transformed GWR boilers.
 His work started under Dean, but during that era one can see a definite progression, worked out it would seem mainly with the 4-4-0s like the Badminton class, and then the early 4-6-0s.
 What became the standard tapered GWR boilers started out with parallel barrels with a considerably raised belpaire firebox - perhaps 8 inches above the boiler.
 Some of these had domes and some did not.
 The taper came later, strongly influenced, it seems, by the Brooks Locomotive Works of the USA.
 Having noted the Wolverhampton ancestry of narrow gauge design its perhaps appropriate to comment that significantly raised round-top fireboxes were very much a broad gauge feature.

 Weight was a significant design factor.
 The Standard 2 and Standard 4 were variations on a theme to keep the weight, and thus axle loading and route availability within bounds on some classes, but in general Churchward locomotives were within the available limits.
 However post WW1 schemes were drafted for uprating 2800, 2900 and 4000 classes with the Std 7 boiler.
 These would most likely have been very potent locomotives, but the enlarged Saint and Star designs could not be managed at all within the required weight limits, and the 2800 would have had reduced route availability.

-Top feed meant that boiler water was introduced through the top of the boiler, and delivered onto trays.
-These trays sloped down to the front f the boiler barrel where they had notched ends so that the water fell onto the main water in the barrel in a series of fine streams.
-This all led to increased boiler life.
+After a brief and unsuccessful flirtation with feed on the underside of the boiler Churchward decided on his own arrangement of top feed, inspired by American practice.
+In the GWR implementation top feed meant that boiler water was introduced through the top of the boiler into the steam space, and delivered onto trays.
+These trays sloped down to the front of the boiler barrel where they had notched ends so that the water fell onto the main water in the barrel in a series of fine streams.
+The trays tended to catch the scale and it could be washed out from there.

 The primary drawback to the increased steam temperature is lubrication.
 The high temperatures carbonise the oil, more oil is required to maintain adequate lubrication and the steam passages, valves and pistons become coated with carbon.
 After early experiments with a high degree of superheat Churchward opted to use only moderate superheat.
 Superheat, although much tested on various pannier tank classes, was eventually rejected for the smaller classes used extensively for shunting.
 I understand that it appreciably reduces the speed of response to the regulator which makes shunting more difficult.